-Join George Maestri for an in-depth discussion in this video Modeling with Soft Select and Reflection, part of Up and Running with Maya LT.
+Join George Maestri for an in-depth discussion in this video Modeling with Soft Select and Reflection, part of Learning Maya LT.

 - When you edit the shape of an object using components there are many times when you'll want to model organically or symmetrically and so for that we have Soft Selection and Reflection.
 Let's take a look at Soft Selection first.
 I'm gonna select this simple box and right click over it and go into Vertex mode.
 Now I just want to select one of the top corners of this, so if I select just this vertex I can select that.
 Now another way to expand your selection is to hold down the Shift key and select the greater than sign.